ArduPilot/ardupilot_wiki/common/source/docs/common-frsky-repurposed.rst

 FrSky Telemetry Using Repurposed Messages
 =========================================

-The original solution for transmitting Ardupilot telemetry data over the FrSky telemetry link was to reuse FrSky data messages meant for another purpose and/or reserved by FrSky for their sensors.
+The original solution for transmitting ArduPilot telemetry data over the FrSky telemetry link was to reuse FrSky data messages meant for another purpose and/or reserved by FrSky for their sensors.
 For example in this protocol the Flight mode is sent using the tmp1 message instead of the temperature.
 If you are not using a temperature sensor on your vehicle, this will not cause any problem.
 If you intend to use other FrSky sensors, this telemetry protocol will cause conflicts with them.

 For information on how to connect the FrSky equipment together, please go :ref:`here <common-frsky-equipment>`.